muhlemmer/gd/README.md

 # GD

-gd is short for gentoo-deploy.
 Create an as small as possible iso image, containing only the bare minimals to download and extract a stage-3.
 People who want to deploy more instances of gentoo, can do so easily and automated using this tool.
-Handy for cloud computing, Qemu instances and more.
 The tools in this project are written completely in shell script, and are easy to hack.

+Possible usecases:
+* A cheap to store installation iso on cloud computing platforms
+* Send the iso by e-mail, because it's really small
+* Use scripts to fully auto-deploy gentoo instances.
+   * Because the image is small, you can easily store dedicated images for server specific configurations, cheap.
+   * Quickly fire up a server, using the customizations from you favorite distro!
+   * It becomes more powerfull if you pull in pre-compiled packages from a server
+* Create a miniature rescue cd, with only the tools the really need.

+gd is short for gentoo-deploy.
 Gentoo is a registered trademark from the Gentoo Foundation, Inc. The tools in this repository target the gentoo distribution.
 However, there is no affiliation between this project and the official Gentoo distribution.

 ## Getting Started